Ashwani Kumar (politician)

 Ashwani Kumar (born 26 October 1952) is an Indian politician and lawyer who formerly served as Member of Parliament, Rajya Sabha representing the state of Punjab.
 He formerly served as Union Minister of Law and Justice and Union Minister of State in the Department of Industrial Policy and Promotion and Ministry of Commerce and Industry.

 In 1991, at the age of 37, he was appointed one of the youngest Additional Solicitors General of India.
 He has served as Indian National Congress party's National Spokesperson and Chairman of its Vichar Vibhag.
 As a legal counsel, he has argued important cases before the Supreme Court of India, including the Bhopal Gas Tragedy case, and has also represented major corporations in international arbitrations.
 He has been a member of the Rajya Sabha since 2002.

 He resigned from the Indian National Congress on 15 February 2022.

 Early life and education

 Born in Delhi on 26 October 1952, Ashwani Kumar graduated from St. Stephen's College, Delhi.
 Thereafter, he pursued law and earned Bachelor of Laws from Faculty of Law, University of Delhi, and a Master of Philosophy from Jawaharlal Nehru University, New Delhi.

 In 2004, he was awarded honorary doctorate in law from Panjab University.

 Career

-He has been the Additional Solicitor General of India and is an Associate Tenant as Counsel with the Doughty Street Chambers in London.
+He has been the Additional Solicitor General of India.
 He is engaged in the advocacy of human rights issues in and out of court.